eikhunter/react-native-tinder-example/README.md

 ## Boostrapped with:
  - npx react-native init MyTSProject --template react-native-template-typescript@6.2.0

+## Run instructions
+- cd /react-native-tinder-example
+- yarn install
+- cd /ios && pod install

-## Run instructions for iOS:
+## for iOS:
-- cd /Users/eikhunter/Workspace/ExampleTinderApp && npx react-native run-ios
+- npx react-native run-ios

    or
-- Open ExampleTinderApp/ios/ExampleTinderApp.xcworkspace in Xcode or run "xed -b ios"
+- cd /ios/ExampleTinderApp.xcworkspace in Xcode or run "xed -b ios"
 - Hit the Run button

-## Run instructions for Android:
+## for Android:
 - Have an Android emulator running (quickest way to get started), or a device connected.
-- cd /Users/eikhunter/Workspace/ExampleTinderApp && npx react-native run-android
+- npx react-native run-android